- What Modifications Need IRB Approval?

 - Adding questions about sensitive aspects of the subjects’ behavior – such as illegal conduct, drug use, sexual behavior or use of alcohol – to a survey or interview

-- Change in PI (use the Personnel Changes form)
+- Change in PI

 - Disclosing a new financial interest